Joline El-Hai, artist of Bella Luz Studio

 Thank you for your interest In my work and website, and for spreading the light!

-Posing with a flower from my tree peony, in Seattle where I have been a resident since 1981.
+With my hen Mazinkela, in Seattle where I have been a resident since 1981.

 Pilchuck Glass School, Stanwood, WA – kiln casting

 Pratt Fine Arts Center, Seattle, WA – glass fusing